jewettaij/visfd/doc/doc_filter_mrc.md

 ***WARNING:*** Dilation and erosion are slow for large *thickness* parameters.
+These filters have not been optimized for speed.
 If you have a binary image (images whose voxels have brightnesses of either 0 or 1), you can try using the fast Gaussian dilation and erosion method, using the